 - Ensure your system can account for nuances like contingent rent or 13-period calendars.

 This is an important part of the audit prep process that will save you time and frustration in the long run.

 It’s also a good idea to do a test run of your reports and disclosures.
 Perform your own internal audit to catch any gaps or mistakes.
 Give yourself enough time to address those issues so they can be resolved well before your auditors come.

 Give your auditors access to your lease accounting software

-Investing in lease accounting software doesn’t just ensure that you’re compliant with the new standards.
+Investing in software that was built specifically for the new lease accounting standards doesn’t just ensure that you’re compliant.
 It can also save you a lot of time with your auditors.
 Imagine being able to give your auditors access to pull reports and data that they normally have to request from you.

 If you’ve invested in a software that’s easy to use, it shouldn’t take much time to train them on how to create reports or access lease documents.

 Get step-by-step guidance on how to prepare for your first audit